benmezger/silent-shreder/README.md

 find out which files it will delete, the name of your `.delete` file and etc.

 ## TODO
-1. Kill the process itself after deleting the files
+1. Kill the process after deleting the files
 2. Trap kill signals making killing the process harder
 3. Load external dependencies (for deletion) on memory, so we prevent it an attacker changes the binary or deletes it
   1. Find out how to check if the on-memory binary hasn't been changed
+4. Verify SSL certificate (the user should specify the cert)

 ## Notes
 This is still a work in progress